lacker/lacker.github.io/about.md

 When I was growing up I read a lot of books.
 I still read a lot of books.

+I liked solving math puzzles, and I was pretty good at it.
+In high school I went to the International Math Olympiad, and in college I was a Putnam medalist twice.

+At first my career plan was to become a math professor.
+But about halfway through college, math classes started to feel a bit boring.
+It was also 1999, the dot-com boom was exciting, and I thought maybe artificial general intelligence was possible soon.
+I switched into computer science and liked it a lot.

 TODO: write more